ShortlistShortlistedRemoved from shortlist 98

 Emissions

 The Briggs & Stratton P4500 PowerSmart is EPA-approved and CARB-compliant.
-Therefore, its sale and purchase are permitted in all of the 50 states, including California.
+Thus, selling and purchasing this generator is allowed in each of the 50 states, including California.

 Product Videos